 How do the various modules offer value to HR functions?

-The ultimate goal of all HR systems is more or less the same, straddling important aspects of HR functions.
+The ultimate goal of HR system is more or less the same, straddling important aspects of HR functions.
 For instance, the software would comprise a recruitment module that will help in-house talent acquisition and recruitment teams, an assessment tool to continuously monitor performance of employees, and a workforce management system that takes care of HR administration tasks.
 More complex packages will have additional modules that may extend to other areas of operation, such as payroll management etc.